-The state of the operating system and applications on a computer is dynamic.
+The state of the operating system and apps on a device is dynamic.
 For example, you may need to temporarily change security levels so that you can immediately resolve an administration or network issue.
 However, this change can often go unreversed.
-This means that a computer may no longer meet the requirements for enterprise security.
+This unreversed state of the changes means that a computer may no longer meet the requirements for enterprise security.

-Regular analysis enables an administrator to track and ensure an adequate level of security on each computer as part of an enterprise risk management program.
-An administrator can tune the security levels and, most importantly, detect any security flaws that may occur in the system over time.
+Regular analysis enables you to track and ensure an adequate level of security on each computer as part of an enterprise risk management program.
+You can tune the security levels and, most importantly, detect any security flaws that may occur in the system over time.

 Security Configuration and Analysis can also be used to directly configure local system security.
 Through its use of personal databases, you can import security templates that have been created with Security Templates and apply these templates to the local computer.
-This immediately configures the system security with the levels specified in the template.
+These security templates immediately configure the system security with the levels specified in the template.

-With the Security Templates snap-in for Microsoft Management Console, you can create a security policy for your computer or for your network.
-It is a single point of entry where the full range of system security can be taken into account.
-The Security Templates snap-in does not introduce new security parameters, it simply organizes all existing security attributes into one place to ease security administration.
+With the Security Templates snap-in for Microsoft Management Console, you can create a security policy for your device or for your network.
+It's a single point of entry where the full range of system security can be taken into account.
+The Security Templates snap-in doesn't introduce new security parameters, it simply organizes all existing security attributes into one place to ease security administration.

 Importing a security template to a Group Policy Object eases domain administration by configuring security for a domain or organizational unit at once.

-To apply a security template to your local computer, you can use Security Configuration and Analysis or the Secedit command-line tool.
+To apply a security template to your local device, you can use Security Configuration and Analysis or the secedit command-line tool.

 Security templates can be used to define:

 Organizational units, domains, and sites are linked to Group Policy Objects.
-The Security Settings tool allows you change the security configuration of the Group Policy Object, in turn, affecting multiple computers.
-With Security Settings, you can modify the security settings of many computers, depending on the Group Policy Object you modify, from just one computer joined to a domain.
+The security settings tool allows you to change the security configuration of the Group Policy Object, in turn, affecting multiple computers.
+With security settings, you can modify the security settings of many devices, depending on the Group Policy Object you modify, from just one device joined to a domain.

-Security settings or security policies are rules that are configured on a computer or multiple computers for protecting resources on a computer or network.
+Security settings or security policies are rules that are configured on a device or multiple devices for protecting resources on a device or network.
 Security settings can control:

-How users are authenticated to a network or computer.
+- How users are authenticated to a network or device

 You can change the security configuration on multiple computers in two ways:

-A security policy is a combination of security settings that affect the security on a computer.
-You can use your local security policy to edit account policies and local policies on your local computer.
+A security policy is a combination of security settings that affect the security on a device.
+You can use your local security policy to edit account policies and local policies on your local device

 With the local security policy, you can control:

-What resources users are authorized to use on your computer.
+- What resources users are authorized to use on your device

-If your local computer is joined to a domain, you are subject to obtaining a security policy from the domain's policy or from the policy of any organizational unit that you are a member of.
-If you are getting a policy from more than one source, conflicts are resolved in the following order of precedence.
+If your local device is joined to a domain, you're subject to obtaining a security policy from the domain's policy or from the policy of any organizational unit that you're a member of.
+If you're getting a policy from more than one source, conflicts are resolved in the following order of precedence.

-If you modify the security settings on your local computer by using the local security policy, then you are directly modifying the settings on your computer.
-Therefore, the settings take effect immediately, but this may only be temporary.
-The settings will actually remain in effect on your local computer until the next refresh of Group Policy security settings, when the security settings that are received from Group Policy will override your local settings wherever there are conflicts.
+If you modify the security settings on your local device by using the local security policy, then you're directly modifying the settings on your device.
+Therefore, the settings take effect immediately, but this effect may only be temporary.
+The settings will actually remain in effect on your local device until the next refresh of Group Policy security settings, when the security settings that are received from Group Policy will override your local settings wherever there are conflicts.